Momentum-Team-15/react-beginner-tutorial-marcusvno/README.md

 # REACT TUTORIAL

-This is a follow along of the [We Learn Code](https://welearncode.com/beginners-guide-react-2020/) React tutorial for a *Color Switcher*.
+Repo is for the [We Learn Code](https://welearncode.com/beginners-guide-react-2020/) React tutorial for a _Color Switcher_.

+## Intent

+This readme will be primarily used for notes as I follow along the tutorial.
+I don't expect it to be around for long.